approov/quickstart-python-flask-token-check/README.md

 ```
 {
     "exp": 123456789, # required - the timestamp for when the token expires.
-    "iss":"failover", # optional - only included in tokens from the failover; the value is always “failover”.
     "pay":"f3U2fniBJVE04Tdecj0d6orV9qT9t52TjfHxdUqDBgY=" # optional - a sha256 hash of the claim, encoded with base64.
 }
 ```